reactjs/bn.react.dev/src/content/reference/react/StrictMode.md

 ===============================
 ===============================

-When Strict Mode is on, React will also run **one extra setup+cleanup cycle in development for every Effect.** This may feel surprising, but it helps reveal subtle bugs that are hard to catch manually.

-**Here is an example to illustrate how re-running Effects in Strict Mode helps you find bugs early.**

-Consider this example that connects a component to a chat:

-There is an issue with this code, but it might not be immediately clear.

-To make the issue more obvious, let's implement a feature.
-In the example below, `roomId` is not hardcoded.
-Instead, the user can select the `roomId` that they want to connect to from a dropdown.
-Click "Open chat" and then select different chat rooms one by one.
-Keep track of the number of active connections in the console:

-You'll notice that the number of open connections always keeps growing.
-In a real app, this would cause performance and network problems.
-The issue is that [your Effect is missing a cleanup function:](/learn/synchronizing-with-effects#step-3-add-cleanup-if-needed)

-Now that your Effect "cleans up" after itself and destroys the outdated connections, the leak is solved.
-However, notice that the problem did not become visible until you've added more features (the select box).

-**In the original example, the bug wasn't obvious.
-Now let's wrap the original (buggy) code in `<StrictMode>`:**

-**With Strict Mode, you immediately see that there is a problem** (the number of active connections jumps to 2).
-Strict Mode runs an extra setup+cleanup cycle for every Effect.
-This Effect has no cleanup logic, so it creates an extra connection but doesn't destroy it.
-This is a hint that you're missing a cleanup function.

-Strict Mode lets you notice such mistakes early in the process.
-When you fix your Effect by adding a cleanup function in Strict Mode, you *also* fix many possible future production bugs like the select box from before:

-Notice how the active connection count in the console doesn't keep growing anymore.

 Without Strict Mode, it was easy to miss that your Effect needed cleanup.
 By running *setup → cleanup → setup* instead of *setup* for your Effect in development, Strict Mode made the missing cleanup logic more noticeable.